 The business model that never worked for anyone else

-A lot of coffee shops tried to copy this concept yet didn’t trended out well.
-Say The Coffee Bean and Tea Leaf (CBTL) does the same, how come it’s not exciting as it is on Starbucks?
-Again it’s branding.
+A lot of coffee shops tried to copy this concept yet didn't trend out well.
+Say The Coffee Bean and Tea Leaf (CBTL) does the same, how come it's not as exciting as it is on Starbucks?
+Again it's branding.
 Is it the same quality?
 I think so.
 Starbucks made the first dibs to create this model that is now known to draw a lot of people, increasing their sales and revamping their design every year.
-Probably sometime in the near future somebody will try to disrupt this.
+Probably sometime in the near future, somebody will try to disrupt this.
 If they do, I wonder how will this affect the perspective of people in terms of branding?
 Will they still continue despite a better product?

 This is the bread and butter of the trend, the brain hack of offering it within a timeframe.
 Since the planner comes only once a year people take advantage of it.
 What if Starbucks releases a seasonal planner every year?
 Say every autumn there's an autumn-themed planner or summer-themed for summer, are you still going to collect those 4 seasons?
 I guess the thing here is the more you prologue the more valuable it would be and you're compelled to catch the deadline.

 Testing the waters - What if we replace the reward of a different item

 Let's say the reward is not related to a planner.
 Say a cellphone casing or underwear, do you think people would still pursue their star-collecting challenge?
 If the context would be based on branding then there's a huge chance it could.
 Weird if the product seems irrelevant but whatever works will surely work for them and if you still did pursue it means you're really a huge fanatic of their brand.